Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Potential Improvement of the MVG

-then bound $\clubsuit$ using singular values, then the quadratic form in the Frobenius norm of the query result can be completely removed.
-We do not follow the above steps to further develop an improved version of the MVG mechanism, because the improved version is still a ``victim'' of the identified curse of full rank covariance matrices.
+\end{small}\ignorespacesafterend Then, we can bound $\clubsuit$ using singular values, and hence the quadratic form in the Frobenius norm of the query result can be completely removed.
+We do not follow the above steps to further develop an improved version of the MVG mechanism, because the improved version is still a ``victim'' of the identified curse of full-rank covariance matrices.